What Vitamins Should Seniors Take? Evidence-Based Guide (2026)

 Why It Matters: B12 is essential for nerve function, red blood cell formation, and DNA synthesis.
 B12 deficiency can cause fatigue, weakness, nerve damage, memory problems, and anemia.

 The Challenge for Seniors: As we age, stomach acid decreases, making it harder to extract B12 from food.
 This affects up to 30% of adults over 50.
+The National Institute on Aging notes that seniors are among the highest-risk groups for B12 deficiency.

 Food Sources: